e2jk/emilien.klein.st/posts/the-peak-work-performance-summit.rst

 * Day 5 – Saturday, January 9

-  - David Allen - Getting the Right Things Done
+  - :doc:`David Allen - Getting the Right Things Done <getting-the-right-things-done-david-allen>`
   - David Burkus - Elevate Your Creativity
   - Dorie Clark - How to Network Like a Thought Leader